darideveloper/daridev-docs/src/content/docs/frontend/setup-astro-project.md

 ## Env variables

+We will use env files to store the environment variables for the project.

 1. Create two files: `.env` and `.env.production` and add the following variable (this if for production)

 ```bash